 NDI carries video, multichannel uncompressed audio and metadata in XML form.
 Metadata messages can be sent in both directions allowing the sender and receiver to message one another over the connection with arbitrary metadata.
 This directional metadata system allows for functionality such as active tally information (on-air program/preview).
 NDI Receivers can opt to connect to various combinations of streams, to support things like audio-only or metadata-only connections where video is not required.

-5.5 Comparison Table
+5.2.6 IP Media eXperience (IPMX)

+IPMX (IP Media eXperience) is a recent initiative of the Alliance for IP Media Solutions (AIMS) to provide a standards-based approach for “Pro-AV” IP applications, such as in conference rooms, for digital signage etc., which might otherwise use HDMI or an Ethernet- (rather than IP-) based protocol such as SDVoE or HDBaseT.

+IPMX adapts the SMPTE ST 2110 [21] specifications to provide a lower-cost approach to synchronisation – it still uses PTP but does not require boundary switches – and a timing model that is possibly better suited to software implementation.
+It uses mezzanine compression (JPEG-XS) and NMOS discovery and connection (see below).
+It supports HDCP content protection.

+At this time IPMX is still in development with few products available and it is too soon to comment on its interoperability.

+5.2.7 Comparison of media transport protocols

-Table 5.5-1: Comparison
+Table 5.5-1: Comparison of media transport protocols